This article discusses how to use SNS Nomad to prepare a remote workflow.

 This is unchecked by default.
 If files chosen for copy already exist at the destination, Nomad will skip these.
 If the same file names chosen for copy already exist in the destination folder, checking this box will instruct Nomad to replace them with the new copies.
 This only considers the exact names of the files and does not consider size, so if a file has been altered but its name unchanged, checking this box will ensure a fresh copy.

 Make sure all the required shares have been indexed and are mounted on the workstation.
 Use the ShareBrowser Desktop Client or Finder/Explorer to navigate to the intended Premiere project or folder, and drag that project/directory into the first field.
-Navigate to the location you'd like Nomad to write to, and drag that folder into the second field.
+You can also choose a ShareBrowser bin (version 1.2.2021-04-20 or later).
+Next, navigate to the location you'd like Nomad to write to, and drag that folder into the second field.

 Review Copy Task

-Once everything looks correct, click this and give Nomad some time to gather the required information, after which a new window will appear for review.
-After confirming the tasks are expected, click Start to initiate the copy.
+Once everything looks correct, click 'Review Copy Task' and give Nomad some time to gather the required information.
+After this, a new window will appear for review.
+Lastly, confirm the tasks are expected and click Start to initiate the copy.

 Using your files: